Four simple accessibility improvements to apply today

 Focus-visible treatment

-Folks navigating through your website using just the keyboard need to visually know which element they’re currently focused in.
+Folks navigating through your website using just the keyboard need to visually know which element they're currently focused on.
 We enable that by adding focus-visible

 styles to all interactive elements.
 You can apply any valid CSS under this pseudo-class, but the outline

-property is the most common as that mostly suffices to solve the problem.
+property is the most common as it mostly suffices to solve the problem.

 "Jump to content" button

-If you get into my website (or any out there) and start pressing the tab key, the order in which elements will get focused starts from the top of the DOM tree.
+If you go to my website (or any website out there) and start pressing the tab key, the order in which elements will get focused starts from the top of the DOM tree.
 This means that, practically speaking, you'll have to go through all the nav bar items first before getting to the meat of your site's content.
 And, if you're a keyboard-only visitor, that can get cumbersome pretty quickly.

 To ease that, we can add a “Jump to content” button as the first or second focusable item, so that if you start tabbing right after the site has loaded, you will jump to whatever element you deem “primary content”, skipping all navigation items.